 command=lambda:win.destroy()

-In this tutorial, we have learned how to create a payslip application using a console and how to Generate Payslip using Python Tkinter.
-Write us if you have any queries or suggestions.
+In this tutorial, I explained how to create a payslip application using a console and how to generate a Payslip using Python Tkinter.

 Related Python Tkinter tutorials: